- Business and Employment»

 Political Leaders Discuss Issues of Greed

-The current political episodes of presidential candidates have created an intriguing prospective on greed today. #Bernie Sanders, a candidate for president stated, "Something is wrong when the rich get richer rather than focus on whether the President is American and Christian."
+The current political episodes of presidential candidates have created an intriguing perspective on greed today. #Bernie Sanders, a candidate for president stated, "Something is wrong when the rich get richer rather than focus on whether the President is American and Christian."
 Sanders, went on to discuss how "voters should not have to serve the rich."
-In an interesting statement with Chris Cuomo of New Day on CNN, Bernie Sanders, stated this about greed and who is really controlling this country, "Billionaires are now buying this country. . .58% of the wealth go to the top 1%," wealthiest people in the world.
+In an interesting statement with Chris Cuomo of New Day on CNN, Bernie Sanders, stated this about greed and who is really controlling this country, "Billionaires are now buying this country...58% of the wealth goes to the top 1%," wealthiest people in the world.
 He feels they should definitely be paying more taxes.
 This type of #greed not only causes lower classes to be poor but also ignored.
-Sanders, went on to agree that "the poor cannot continue to be ignored."
+Sanders went on to agree that "the poor cannot continue to be ignored."

 How Can We Protect Ourselves From the Greedy

 What can we learn from these tragic examples of greed?
 We cannot stop everyone in the world from practicing this #deadly sin.
 Individuals who implement greed in their lives daily should try to learn a lesson from Madoff's tragedy.
 Today there are so many scams, especially on the internet.
 The scams for at home businesses is rampant.
 Individuals, who create these schemes, prove that their love for money is totally based on selfish desire.
 How much material things they can obtain becomes their focus.
 The fact that these things accomplished through manipulation of others, will not make them happy.
 These material things can be destroyed or lost.
 They cannot console or be there for you when you are depressed or hurt.